Oklahoma State Fair

 The Oklahoma State Fair is a fair and exposition in Oklahoma City, Oklahoma.
 It takes place in mid-September each year, and along with the Tulsa State Fair it is one of two state fairs in Oklahoma.
 During the eleven-day run, the Oklahoma State Fair attracts close to one million people.
 The fairgrounds also holds horse shows and rodeos.

-The Fair was not held in 1917, 1918, 1945, and 2020.
+The fair was not held in 1917, 1918, 1945, and 2020.

 The fair was held for reasons of "morale" and patriotic and educational displays during WWII except 1945.

-Fair patrollers include security guards, the Oklahoma City Police and Oklahoma County Sheriff's Office.